TEACHING THE WORD OF GOD

 God will resurrect everyone who has ever lived according to a set plan.
 Those who belong to Christ will be resurrected to eternal life at His return and reign with Him on the earth for a thousand years.
 After the Millennium, all of the remaining dead will be restored to physical life (Ezek 37:13-14, Dan 12:2-3, John 5:28-29, 1 Cor 15:22-23, 50-52, 1 Thes 4:16-17, Rev 20:4-6, 11-12).

-After the second general resurrection, every human being will stand before Jesus Christ and be judged according to their works.
-Those not listed in the Book of Life will be destroyed by a second death in the lake of fire from which there will be no resurrection (John 12:32, Mal 4:1, Matt 10:28, 2 Cor 5:10, Rev 20:13-15).
+After the second general resurrection, Jesus Christ will gather every human being and judge them according to their works.
+He will destroy everyone not listed in the Book of Life by a second death in the lake of fire from which there will be no resurrection (John 12:32, Mal 4:1, Matt 10:28, 2 Cor 5:10, Rev 20:13-15).